espocrm/documentation/user-guide/documents.md

 EspoCRM provides an ability to store documents.

-## Sending in email

-While composing an email, there is the ability to add a certain document as an attachment.

 ## Folders

 Folders allow to group documents.
 Document Folders are presented as a hierarchical tree structure.
 Each folder can contain sub-folders.